thenumbernine/Tensor/README.md

 - rank-2
 This will only take up a single value of storage.
 Specifying the internal storage type is still required, which enables `_ident` to be used in conjunction with outer products to produce optimized-storage tensors, i.e. $a\_{ij} \otimes \delta\_{kl}$ = `outer( _mat<float,3,3>(...), _ident<float,3>(1) )` will produce a rank-4 tensor $c\_{ijkl} = a\_{ij} \cdot \delta\_{kl}$ which will only require 9 floats of storage, not 81 floats, as a naive outer product would require.
 Notice that `_ident` is rank-2, i.e. represents 2 indexes.
-Sorry, no generalized Kronecker delta.
-Besides, that's antisymmetric anyways, for its use check out `_asymR`.
+Sorry, just regular Kronecker delta here, not generalized Kronecker delta.
+Besides, that's antisymmetric anyways, so for its use check out `_asymR`.

 Tensor/tensor operator result storage optimizations:
 - `ident` + `zero` = `ident`